Main content

 The documents which comprise the General Manuscripts Collection have been collected by the Seeley G. Mudd Manuscript Library over a span of several years, primarily beginning in the 1990s.
 Whenever possible, accession numbers have been included with folder descriptions.

 This collection was processed by Mudd Library Staff.
 Finding aid written by Daniel Brennan in March 2009.
-Two folders added and finding aid updated by Phoebe Nobles in 2022.
+Finding aid updated by Phoebe Nobles in 2022, 2023, and 2024.

 No information on appraisal is available.